ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ![image](https://user-images.githubusercontent.com/5365111/161645791-dcf234b7-bc08-480a-b534-da546b1be91f.png)

 Note that calling the `Reset` method resets the state of the moroutine and stops it.
 This means that you yourself must take care of its further launch.
-The `Run`, `Stop` and `Reset` methods return the morutina they belong to, this allows you to chain multiple method calls together and shorten your code.
+The `Run`, `Stop` and `Reset` methods return the moroutine they belong to, this allows you to chain multiple method calls together and shorten your code.
 ```c#
 mor.Reset().Run();
 ```